PSLCL/testing-framework/platform/README.md

 ###Test Runner Service Configuration

 The default configuration file path is testing-framework/platform/config/dtf.properties.
-Example configuration files may be found at testing-platform/platform/example-config/.
+Example configuration files dtf.properties and logback.xml may be found at testing-platform/platform/example-config/.
 See the example configuration for additional config documentation.